nypesap/nypesap.github.io/docs/blog/posts/0006-jira-integration.md

 With the Fiori Tracker and its "Report Issue" function, reporting problems during testing becomes simple and fast.
 Your team will appreciate the streamlined process!

 :fontawesome-brands-youtube:{ .youtube } [How Fiori Tracker - Report Issue function works](https://youtu.be/adMJJYTxhks?si=xt0QxRs2tVMbRvTI) - :octicons-clock-24: 1m30s

+If streamlining tests is in your interest you might find blog post on Fiori Role Testing interesting: [Spot untested apps automatically](0008-fiori-role-testing.md)